JBjouffray/Hawaii_RegimesPredictors/README.md

 This repo was forked from JBjouffray/Hawaii_RegimesPredictors for a project in my Statistical Methods and Analysis course.
 The folders/files added by me as a part of the SMA project are listed under the 'My additions' part of this README.
 The original README is located at README_JouffaryJB.md.

-## :tropical_fish: Objectives of the project
+## Objectives of the project

-1. Frame a hypothesis on the basis of Principal Component Analysis of the 4 Coral Reef Regimes
+### 1. Frame a hypothesis on the basis of Principal Component Analysis of the 4 Coral Reef Regimes
     - perform pairwise PCA and complete PCA with 2 principal components considered

-2. Perform Exploratory Data Analysis on the dataset after splitting it into training and testing sets
+### 2. Perform Exploratory Data Analysis on the dataset after splitting it into training and testing sets
     - ensure that training and testing data is equally spread across all 4 regimes
     - ensure that training and testing data is well distributed between the 8 Hawaiian islands
     - visualize the distribution of the regimes across the 8 Hawaiian islands